 Dawson played with the likes of Dave Brubeck, Sonny Rollins, Lee Konitz and countless others, and would go on to become a legendary teacher at Berklee College of Music, where a number of other great players would come under his tutelage.

-Williams began playing at jam sessions and sitting in on gigs around Boston and in 1959, aged just 13, began to play professionally with the great tenor saxophonist Sam Rivers.
+Williams began playing at jam sessions and sitting in on gigs around Boston and in 1959, aged just 13, began to play professionally with the great tenor and soprano saxophonist Sam Rivers.

 Williams is often thought of as a modernistic player, but he spent these early years playing with a wide range of musicians, practising the fundamentals, and studying the history of jazz: